-Such was the cover up and need to process Issy in a CAMHS assessment centre, to obtain a risperidone prescription which would then make it impossible for her to be aggressive.
+Such was the TOTAL dangerous cover up and desperate need to process Issy in a CAMHS assessment centre to obtain a risperidone prescription which as a powerful neuro suppressant would then make it physically impossible for poor Issy to be aggressive.

-When we dropped Issy off on Sunday, after her first weekend home after the Christmas holiday, at her regular return time, no one in her NAS home opened the door.
+When we dropped Issy off on Sunday, after her first weekend home after her Christmas two weeks in Ireland at her regular return time, no one in her NAS home opened the door.

-We waited outside for 20 minutes and Issy was was not that happy to return and in view of her condition particularly anxious.
+We waited outside for 15 minutes and rang them on a mobile.
+Issy was was not that happy to return and in view of her condition was particularly anxious.

-Later that evening, the NAS home rang to inform us, she had had a melt down, immediately upon entering, and had to be restrained.
+And later that evening her NAS home rang to tell us Issy had had a melt down immediately upon entering and had had to be restrained.

-I emailed her team leader complaining that they knew she was in a bad way, it was her regular return time and in future could then ensure the door was opened.
+I emailed her team leader complaining that they knew she was in a bad way, it was her regular return time and in future could they ensure the door was opened.

 I did not receive a reply.

-But, she did email, asking for our consent to an assessment in Ruby Lodge.
+But, she did email, asking for our consent to the assessment in Ruby Lodge.

-The next weekend our social worker rang to say Issy was ‘too distressed’, for her usual home weekend.
+The following weekend Issy’s social worker rang to say she was ‘too distressed’ for her usual home weekend.

-On Sunday night, Issy put her coat on as usual, to get into the van, and walked to the door, at least 8 times, but could not bring herself to go.
+As on Sunday night, Issy put her coat on as usual to get into the van, and walked to the frontdoor at least 7 times but could not bring herself to go.

-Staff from her NAS home, came several times, during the following three weeks, as did the social worker, to try to get her to return, but she would not .
+Staff from her NAS home, came several times, during the following three weeks as did the social worker, to try to persuade Isabel to return but she wouldn’t .

-Isabel was generally very distressed, during the months after her return.
+Isabel was generally very distressed, during the months after her return home.

 Up all night, and repeating/echoing in a thick Yorkshire accent, abuse, from a particular NAS worker,‘ ‘You can’t live with your f’in family’, ‘Stop f’in mithering me, woman’, ‘Strange kinda luv’. ‘ Havi’ to deal with your f’in family’.

-NAS and CAMHS nurse reported this echoing, as evidence of Isabel ‘hearing voices’, and, this showed she was psychotic.
+NAS and CAMHS nurse reported this echoing of a worker, as evidence of Isabel ‘hearing voices’, and showed she was psychotic.

-Why, they were in thick Yorkshire accents,sounding like her keyworker, was not explained.
+Why, they were in thick Yorkshire accents sounding exactly like her keyworker, was not explained.

 The social worker heard these echos on her visits.

-The social services decided they could have been heard whilst out in the public.
+But the social services decided they could have been heard by Issy whilst out in the public.

-The impossibility of this, and the fact, that Isabel did not go out in her NAS home, only in Ireland , made no difference.
+The impossibility of this due to their content, and the fact that Isabel did not go out in her NAS home made no difference.

 But, fortunately, Isabel’s six sense kicked in.

-On my waking her, with ‘the social workers are coming’.
+On my waking her, with ‘important people are coming’.